torchsynth/torchsynth/docs/source/reproducibility/reproducibility.md

 ## Defaults

-Reproducibility is currently guaranteed when using `batch_size` a multpiple of 32 and the default SynthConfig settings: `sample_rate`=44100, `control_rate`=441.
+Reproducibility is currently guaranteed when `batch_size` is multiple of 32 and you use the default SynthConfig settings: `sample_rate`=44100, `control_rate`=441.

 ## Train vs Test